jirehevelasquez/mech-romi-files-/docs/source/Wiring Diagram.rst

     :height: 500px
     :alt: alternate text

-This figure illustates the pins that we used on the nucleo board aswell as what those pins where connected to.
+This figure illustrates the pins that we used on the Nucleo board as well as what those pins were connected to.
 We also identified which timers the encoder and motors used for better organization.